STM32

-STM32 is a family of 32-bit microcontroller integrated circuits by STMicroelectronics.
-The STM32 chips are grouped into related series that are based around the same 32-bit ARM processor core: Cortex-M0, Cortex-M0+, Cortex-M3, Cortex-M4, Cortex-M7, Cortex-M33.
-Internally, each microcontroller consists of ARM processor core(s), flash memory, static RAM, debugging interface, and various peripherals.
+STM32 is a family of 32-bit microcontroller and microprocessor integrated circuits by STMicroelectronics.
+STM32 microcontrollers are grouped into related series that are based around the same 32-bit ARM processor core: Cortex-M0, Cortex-M0+, Cortex-M3, Cortex-M4, Cortex-M7, Cortex-M33, or Cortex-M55.
+Internally, each microcontroller consists of ARM processor core(s), flash memory, static RAM, a debugging interface, and various peripherals.

+In addition to its microcontroller lines, STMicroelectronics has introduced microprocessor (MPU) offerings such as the MP1 and MP2 series into the STM32 family.
+These processors are based around single or dual ARM Cortex-A cores combined with an ARM Cortex-M core.
+Cortex-A application processors include a memory management unit (MMU), enabling them to run advanced operating systems such as Linux.

 Overview

-The STM32 is a family of microcontroller ICs based on various 32-bit RISC ARM ARM Cortex-M cores.
-STMicroelectronics licenses the ARM Processor IP from ARM Holdings.
-The ARM core designs have numerous configurable options, and ST chooses the individual configuration to use for each design.
-ST attaches its own peripherals to the core before converting the design into a silicon die.
-The following tables summarize the STM32 microcontroller families.